dyobi/web_foodie/README.md

 **[5] Initialize project**

 You can run front side rendering using `npm start` in client folder.
 Back-end can be run by your IDE.
-Don't forget running your DB as well.
+Don't forget to run your DB as well.

 ```shell
 [cd client && npm start] / [run api server] / [run database]